the-pink-hacker/Minecraft-Asset-Extractor/README.md

    - Into page on start up.

 # Extra Features
-Extra things that I want to add at some point:
+Extra things that I might want to add at some point:
 - Dark mode.
 - Full screen compatibility.